hydroperfox/pixelfusion/README.md

 >
 > This is an abstract idea, not an existing application.

-Build complex bitmaps in your mobile phone.
+Build complex bitmaps in your mobile phone in landscape orientation.

 * Bitmap = pixel grid
 * Bitmap channels = red, green, blue, alpha